-This plan does not cover complications of a non-covered service, including follow-up services or effects of those services, except services defined as emergency care.
-See Definitions.
+This plan does not cover complications of a non-covered service, including follow-up services or effects of those services, but see Emergency Room benefits.

 Cosmetic Services

 The plan does not cover services, drugs, or supplies for cosmetic purposes, including any direct or indirect complications and aftereffects.
 Examples of what is not covered are: